Updated: 05 Apr 2025

 To get started from scratch, follow the instructions at

-github.com/hlissner/doom-emacs#install and run doom sync
+github.com/hlissner/doom-emacs#install and run doom sync.

 Me 🔗